Massachusetts Road Defects Lawyers

 A variety of road defects are common, especially in urban settings.
 Though a variety of occurrences could cause an accident, the following road defects cause car accidents most frequently:

 Without a well-maintained and broad shoulder beside the roadway, drivers are at a heightened risk of losing control of their vehicle should one of their tires drop off the road surface for any reason.
-Since municipalities and construction companies are responsible for maintaining the various stretches of roadway across Boston, MA, they should be aware of this danger.
+Since municipalities and construction companies are responsible for maintaining the various stretches of roadway across the state, they should be aware of this danger.
 Even a relatively small shoulder drop-off can significantly impair a driver’s ability to maintain control of his or her vehicle, especially at higher rates of speed.
 There is no reason that the conditions of your accident should have ever been allowed to exist to begin with.

 Few things are as annoying to drivers as a giant pothole right in the middle of the road.
 They seem to pop up right in the most difficult spots to avoid, and seem to stay there indefinitely without ever being filled.
 Unfortunately, the damages caused by potholes can go far beyond mild frustration.
 The presence of severe potholes can cause massive damages to your vehicle, or cause wrecks with drivers who swerve to avoid running over them at higher speeds.

-At Crowe & Mulvey, LLP, our attorneys are all too familiar with the state of potholes in Boston roads, and we are also familiar with clients who have suffered in car accidents caused by these potholes.
+At Crowe & Mulvey, LLP, our attorneys are all too familiar with the state of potholes in Massachusetts roads, and we are also familiar with clients who have suffered in car accidents caused by these potholes.
 If you or someone you know is facing costs of repair for damages caused by potholes, or dealing with a car accident caused by a pothole, we may be able to help.

 Damage Caused by Potholes